-A non-resident natural person may take abroad a sum higher than 10,000 EUR if he/she declared that sum when entering the Republic of Serbia, as proved by a certificate issued by the customs authority, if he/she withdrew that sum from a foreign currency account in a bank in Serbia and has a certificate issued by such bank, or if he/she acquired the sum by selling dinars obtained through previous use of a payment card, as proved by a certificate issued by an exchange office.
-Furthermore, every natural person crossing the state border carrying securities with value exceeding 10,000 EUR in dinars or another currency must declare them to the customs authority.
+A non-resident natural person may take abroad a sum higher than 10,000.00 EUR if he/she declared that sum when entering the Republic of Serbia, as proved by a certificate issued by the customs authority, if he/she withdrew that sum from a foreign currency account in a bank in Serbia and has a certificate issued by such bank, or if he/she acquired the sum by selling dinars obtained through previous use of a payment card, as proved by a certificate issued by an exchange office.
+Furthermore, every natural person crossing the state border carrying securities with value exceeding 10,000.00 EUR in dinars or another currency must declare them to the customs authority.
 The customs authority will annul the certificate on the first next exit from Serbia.
+Failing to declare funds exceeding 10.000,00 EUR to the customs authority in all cases leads to confiscating all such exceeding amounts and represents misdemeanour.

 The Republic of Serbia is making a visible effort to create an environment conducive to foreign investments and money transfers between residents and non-residents as part of the broader strategy of adopting European values en route to accession to the European Union.
 With that in mind, an even greater liberalization of transfer of funds abroad can be expected in the foreseeable future, as can a lowering of the current legal restrictions.
-X IMPORT AND EXPORT REGULATION